top of page

 Worker's Compensation Disability

-Unfortunately, some individuals can become disable from injuries at work (i.e. concussion, traumatic brain injury) and are no longer able to work and support themselves or their families.
+Unfortunately, some individuals can become disabled from injuries at work (i.e. concussion, traumatic brain injury) and are no longer able to work and support themselves or their families.
 The process of obtaining disability requires medical documentation of disability.
 For traumatic brain injury and concussion (Post-Concussion Syndrome), Neuropsychological Evaluations provide the most reliable and valid way of measuring cognitive impairment.

 Disability